 At death, he left me a larger life portrait than the smaller picture I presumed when growing up as he drove off for the weekend.
 The few additional jigsaw puzzle pieces whetted my appetite for more rather than fulfilled answers sought.
 His ghost puppet shadow made me realize I didn’t know my father and never would.
 The little I did know raised his stature to my being proud to be his daughter.

 Why was I ever ashamed?
-Only because I couldn’t see behind the screen of his puppet shadow character.
+Because I couldn’t see his puppet shadow character behind the screen.

 Author Notes: Secrets learned of family's past provide prospective of woman's life in middle age.